 If someone posts a photo and asks for your opinion, then it's fine to share a respectful critique.

 75: Consider The People Around You

 This is as much about safety as it is about manners.
-I've watched a guy with a 70-200mm lens get so excited that he swung around to take a photo and clocked the skull of someone standing closely behind him.
+I've watched a guy with a 70-200mm lens gets so excited that he swung around to take a photo and clocked the skull of someone standing close behind him.